ifwe/open-source-handbook/README.md

 ## Introduction

-[Tagged](http://tagged.com) is dedicated to [open source](http://opensource.org/osd).
+[if(we)](www.ifwe.co) is dedicated to [open source](http://opensource.org/osd).
 We believe that we are stronger together than separately and that free and open software and other resources (such as this document) are a rising tide which lifts all boats.

-To that end, Tagged tries to open source as many of its internally-developed resources as it can.
+To that end, if(we) tries to open source as many of its internally-developed resources as it can.

-However, open sourcing your project is much more than simply dropping your code into a [GitHub repository](http://github.com/tagged) and walking away.
+However, open sourcing your project is much more than simply dropping your code into a [GitHub repository](http://github.com/ifwe) and walking away.
 There are a lot of legal, procedural, and usability hoops to jump through to open source a project properly.
 We realize that it can be a daunting task for those who're not familiar with the process.
 Don't worry: We're here to help.

 This document will clarify the process and show you exactly what you need to do not only to release your project as open source, but also to maintain it and its community afterward.

 **NOTA BENE**:

-> All Tagged projects should use this process.
+> All if(we) projects should use this process.
 It is standardized in order to make it easier for all current and future team members and to eliminate guesswork.
 If you need to diverge from the guidelines set forth in this document, please consult with your team lead, manager, and other stakeholders before doing so.

 ## TL;DR